-So, here are the fundamental ideas that underlie some GPS surveying techniques.
-Most often, a fixed point with previously established coordinates is occupied by a one receiver, a base station.
+So, here are the fundamental ideas that underlie the static GPS/GNSS surveying technique.
 The first receiver, the base, provides the data to compute the differences between its known position and the unknown positions measured at the second, or roving receiver.
-Static GPS requires post-processing and is used for establishing control by GPS.
-With DGPS, the corrections can either be applied in post-processing or in real-time.
-And while correlated systematic errors can be virtually eliminated with differential correction, the biases such as multipath and receiver channel noise are certainly not.
-These errors have been much reduced in modern GPS receivers, but not completely defeated.
+Static GPS/GNSS requires post-processing and is used for establishing control by GPS/GNSS.
+While correlated systematic errors can be virtually eliminated with differential correction, the biases such as multipath and receiver channel noise are certainly not.
+These errors have been much reduced in modern GPS/GNSS receivers, but not completely defeated.
 Biases such as high PDOP can only be resolved with both good receiver design and care as to when and where the surveying is done.
-Real-Time Kinematic is the method of choice for much of GPS work, but the technique is being supported more and more by Real-Time Networks as opposed to dedicated individual base stations.
-And Precise Point Positioning, PPP, offers a centimeter or decimeter solution that does not rely on differential correction as it is usually defined, but rather precise ephemeris and clock data.
-Finally, all of these techniques will be improved as the Global Navigation Satellite System, GNSS, matures.

 Before you go on to Lesson 8, double-check the Lesson 7 Checklist to make sure you have completed all of the activities listed there.